 You’re walking on the same cobblestones as Julius Caesar and Michelangelo and Dante.
 You’re gazing up at the Colosseum and the Duomo.
 You’re retracing Audrey Hepburn’s steps from Roman Holiday.
 It’s magical.
-Just not in the middle of the day.
+But it’s not in the middle of the day.
 In fact “magical” is one of of the words I hear most often when referring to Florence and Rome, but it’s a word that I’ve never heard from a single person on a cruise ship who took a day trip to either city.

 And you’re not discovering that amazing taverna and then returning to it.
 You’re not getting to know the person at the bar who gives you your cappuccino every day.
 You’re not becoming (a little bit of) a local.

-Of course, this is one of the downsides to cruises in general: they drop you off at a port with thousands of others and you only have enough time to go to a limited number of sites.
+Of course, this is one of the downsides to cruises in general: they drop you off at a port with thousands of others and you have only enough time to see a limited number of sites.
 It’s definitely not traveling deeper.
 But at a lot of cruise stops you can at least get a feel for the destination and decide if you want to return.
 I’ve thoroughly enjoyed stops in Norway, Scotland, and other quieter destinations.
 But Rome and Florence are largely about the sites.
 So everyone wants to see the sites.
 And then the sites aren’t magical.

 So don’t head to Rome and Florence with everyone else on your ship.
 Do a private tour to smaller towns in Lazio, Umbria or Tuscany instead.
 Or simply explore the coastal towns where the cruises dock.
 We loved our day in La Spezia, Italy, when virtually everyone else on the ship went to Florence or Pisa.
 Then return to Florence and Rome when you have at least a few days to spend in each city.
 The magic is there.
 You just need to spend the night to find it.